DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 If you're using [connected logs and traces][1], enable automatic logs injection if supported for your APM Tracer.
 The APM Tracer will then automatically inject `env`, `service`, and `version` into your logs, thereby eliminating manual configuration for those fields elsewhere.

-**Note**: The Java and PHP Tracers do not support configuration of unified service tagging for logs.
+**Note**: The PHP Tracer does not support configuration of unified service tagging for logs.

 [1]: /tracing/connect_logs_and_traces/
 {{% /tab %}}